nclack/home/docs/devlog.md

 - I got chrome to not be blurry!
 Thanks to this [thread](https://askubuntu.com/questions/1472847/google-chrome-is-blurry-on-ubuntu-23-04-wayland-nvidia-3050-ti-hidpi-screen-w).

-- Need to run, for example, `nixos rebuid test --flake` to run the stuff in the current directory.
+- Need to run, for example, `nixos rebuild test --flake` to run the stuff in the current directory.
 Otherwise I get a weird error about  nixos-config not being present.